-4. My consignment has been delayed, damaged or has an item missing.
+My consignment has been delayed, damaged or has an item missing.
 Why?

-Carriers are responsible to:
+Couriers are responsible for:

-- transport, handle and store held items
+- transporting, handling and storing held items

-- make an appointment for quarantine inspection
+- making an appointment for biosecurity inspection

-- organise treatment, destruction or export
+- organising treatment, destruction or export

 Where can I get more information?